lujanmartin/TechChallengeDataEng/README.md

 - FastAPI: http://localhost:8000
 - PostgreSQL: accessible via SSH or pgAdmin (see below)

+**API Authentication:**
+- The FastAPI app uses JWT authentication with default credentials: `username: user` and `password: password`.
+Use these to obtain a token via `POST /auth/token` unless custom credentials are set in the `.env` file.

 ### Accessing the PostgreSQL Database

 The Gold layer data in PostgreSQL can be accessed in two ways: via SSH into the postgres container or through an optional pgAdmin web interface.
 The pgAdmin service is included in docker-compose.yml but commented out by default for flexibility.